ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 Here are a few key takeaways:

 * The rate of gun violence has in general gone down from 1980 until now.
 Looking a bit deeper, we see that in the early 90s, there was a peak in gun related deaths overall as well as for many states including California, New York, and Texas.
-*

----
+A bit of good news here in terms of the overall trend over time.
+* The volatility of gun related deaths has also gone down over time. that is, the individual state lines, as well as the national line to an extent, has become less sporadic over time.
+This might be partly explained by increasing populations in most states and nationally.
+That is, when there are more people in a state, the true trend of gun related deaths is more clear and subject to less noise.
+You can even see that just by comparing states!
+Look at the low volatility of extremely populous California compared to the extreme jumpiness of Arizona, six times less populous.
+* We also see evidence of 'convergence' going on.
+That is, around 1980 to 2000, the states, as we noted, were very volatile and showed only weak correlation as a whole.
+But, after 2000, we see that the states seem to 'converge' around 3 deaths per 1000000 residents.

+Let's zoom in on that post 2000 range to get a better look at recent trends!

+## Gun Murders per Month Scaled by Population (per 1,000,000 residents)

 <html>
 <style>